eighilaza/bouraka/README.md

 ## Recover from backup
 Retrieve the backup and run
 ```
-$ sudo docker-compose up -d
+$ ./start-bouraka.sh
 ```

 ##How to update
-Download release
+- Download latest release
-Unzip
+- Unzip it
-In the new folder copy bouraka-{db,media,static,start-bouraka.sh} from the previous deployment Run ./start-bouraka.sh
+- In the resulting folder copy the directories bouraka-{db,media,static} and the file named start-bouraka.sh, from the previous deployment.
+- Run ./start-bouraka.sh